ChloeCM/Sentiment-Analysis-with-Virtual-Threads/README.md

 #### If running as a JAR file:

-➢ In the terminal, navigate to the project folder and run:
+➢ In the terminal, navigate to the project folder and run: **java -jar  SentimentAnalysisWithVirtualThreads.jar**
-o java -jar  SentimentAnalysisWithVirtualThreads.jar

 ## Key Features